kundajelab/chrombpnet/README.md

 To interpret the output files, please find documentation on expected output, their interpretation and instructions to improve bias correction here.

+For more information, also see:

+- Full documentation list
+- Detailed usage guide with more information on the input and output file formats and how to work with them.
+- Best practices for preprocessing
+- Training tutorial
+- Frequently Asked Questions, FAQ
+- Singularity Setup

 ## Bias Model training

 The command to train bias model will look like this: